liquid-rocketry-illinois/RCP-Host/RCP.md

 - 0x00: The actuator is off
 - 0x80: The actuator is on
 - Any other data is treated as on

+### Discrete Actuator

+This packet returns the state of a discrete actuator.
+This is 2 additional bytes, making the packet length 6.
+The first byte is the ID, the next is the current state of the actuator.

 ### Boolean Sensor Packet